mckennapsean/dissertation/content/00-abstract.md

 tool.

-To evaluate the pedagogical efficacy of this framework, we created worksheets for each design activity, outlining a series of concrete, tangible steps for novices.
+To externally evaluate the efficacy of this framework, we created worksheets for each design activity, outlining a series of concrete, tangible steps for novices.
 In order to validate the design worksheets, we conducted 13 student observations over the course of two months, received 32 online survey responses, and performed a qualitative analysis of 11 in-depth interviews.
 Students found